AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Request signatures.md

     A user must specify an AccessKey pair to generate the digital signature for an API request.
 When an AccessKey pair is specified, Log Service uses the AccessKey pair to identify the user and implement access control.

--   Check whether an API request is compromised during transmission.
+-   Check whether a request header is tampered during transmission.

     The server calculates the digital signature of an API request and compares the digital signature with the signature calculated by the client.
-If the API request is compromised during transmission, the two signatures are different and the verification fails.
+If the request header is tampered during transmission, the two signatures are different and the verification fails.

 ## Sign an API request